I have been freelance writing ever since elementary school. My passions include music, age-appropriate dance, travel, and more.

 Paul wrote in Philippians 4:8 that Christians should think about "whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, and whatever is gracious."

 But some dance studios, with a good number of them competing in secular competitions, have parents and children alike that think the opposite.
 How?
-Recital and competition routines are usually set to mostly immoral music, with immodest costumes.
+Many recital and competition routines are set to mostly immoral music, with immodest costumes.
 And those factors make the studio selection process problematic for most Christian parents.

 So, what should Christian parents do?
 Let's list some important steps.